bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 74°
-- Breezy and Mostly Cloudy
+- Mostly Cloudy
 - 72% humidity
-- 15 mph wind
+- 16 mph wind
-- 86% cloud cover
+- 67% cloud cover
-- 42 AQI 🟩
+- 40 AQI 🟩
-- 0.37 inches of rain expected in the next 48 hours
+- 1.07 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>